 - First, on lanes 21&22, 1st-place I'm Gonna Belt Ya, Sucka! will share a couple of pitchers with 2nd-place Split Happens (hcp 136).
 The Belt is expected to maintain their current strength as they win the series; while Split Happens are forecast to raise their average even as they avoid getting swept.

-- Moving to lanes 23&24, 3rd-place Bowl Movement will face 4th-place Sweeter Than Yoohoo (hcp 87).
+- Moving to lanes 23&24, 3rd-place Bowl Movement will socialize with 4th-place Sweeter Than Yoohoo (hcp 87).
 Bowl Movement might perform well and sweep the series; while Yoohoo ought to drop their average a bit while they endure a rough night.

-- Finally, on lanes 27&28, 7th-place Tatonka will test their mettle against 8th-place Guttersluts (hcp 96).
+- Finally, on lanes 27&28, 7th-place Tatonka will roll against 8th-place Guttersluts (hcp 96).
 Tatonka is predicted to maintain their current strength as they win the series; while Guttersluts are anticipated to raise their average even as they avoid getting swept.

 THIS WEEK'S MVB